 The :language attribute describes in free text the logic's language, a specific class of SMT-LIB formulas.
 This information is useful for tailoring SMT solvers to the specific sublanguage of formulas used in an input script.
-(12) The formulas in the logic's language are built over (a subset of) the signature of the associated theory \mathcal{T} , as specified in this attribute.
+(13) The formulas in the logic's language are built over (a subset of) the signature of the associated theory \mathcal{T} , as specified in this attribute.
+In the context of a command script the language of a logic is implicitly expanded by let constructs in formulas as well as user-defined sort and function symbols.
+In other words, a formula φ used in a script is considered to belong to a certain logic's language iff the formula obtained from φ by replacing all let variables and all defined sort and function symbol by their respective definition is in the language.

 The optional :extensions attribute is meant to document any notational conventions, or syntactic sugar, allowed in the concrete syntax of formulas in this logic.
-(13)
+(14)